-- 1 Save your work. - 2 Power off the computer or place it in Hibernation mode according to the instructions in "Using and configuring Hibernation mode" on page 89. - 3 Unplug and remove any cables connected to the computer, including the AC adapter. - 4 Close the display panel and turn the computer upside down with the front of the computer facing you.

-5 Slide the battery lock to the left.
+- 1 Save your work. - 2 Power off the computer or place it in Hibernation mode according to the instructions in "Using and configuring Hibernation mode" on page 77. - 3 Unplug and remove any cables connected to the computer, including the AC adapter. - 4 Close the display panel and turn the computer upside down. - 5 Slide the battery release lock to the unlocked position.

-Sample unlocking the battery
+Sample unlocking the battery release lock

-- 6 Slide the battery release latch to right. - 7 While holding the release latch, pull the discharged battery out of the computer.
+- 6 Slide the battery release latch to release the battery. - 7 While holding the battery release latch in the open position, pull the discharged battery out of the computer.

-Sample releasing and removing the battery
+Sample removing the battery